-Start and Data Record Management
+Start and Data Record Management ceptualization by D.P.

-Conceptualization by D.P.
 Flanagan, S.O.
 Ortiz, V.C.
 Alfonso; Programming by S.O.
 Ortiz and A.M.
 Dynda Copyright © 2015 Samuel O. Ortiz, Dawn P. Flanagan & Vincent C. Alfonso.
 All Rights Reserved

 Begin by entering the examinee's name, date of evaluation, date of birth, and grade in the spaces provided.
-The evaluator name is optional; however, all other information is required.
+The evaluator name is optional, however, all other information is required.
 Then click the "Create New Record."
 To open and activate an existing data record, select it from the drop down menu below 3.
-CREATE NEW DATA RECORD 10/10/2014 mm/dd/vvvv mm/dd/yyyy Name of Evaluator Jennifer T. Mascolo \Date of Birth 10/10/2004 K,1-12, or 12+ Examinee's Age: 10 years 0 month(s) minee's Grad NO ACTIVE DATA RECORD To OPEN and activate a saved record from the database, select it from the dropdown menu on the right.
-Data records order by first name.
-Once selected, all data associated with the record will be populated in the appropriate long onts.
-Click the index button at the upper right comer of this tab to begin reviewing and updating the saved data.
-The program can store that the program can be considered to the construction of the stab to the program can be considered to the construction of the stab to the stab t The new data record has been created.
-Click 'Ok' to go to the Index tab To SAVE or update the current data record, click the blue "Save Current Record" button a To CLEAR all scores, selections, and tab data in current use from the program, click the "Clear is not reversible, removes data in current use, and resets the program to default values.
-Unsave OK To DELETE a saved data record, select the record from the dropdown menu and click the "Delete Record" button Make sure this is what you
+CREATE NEW DATA RECORD 10/10/2014 mm/dd/vyvv Jennifer T. Mascolo \Date of Birth Name of Evaluator 10/10/2004 mm/dd/yyyy 10 years 0 month(s) Examinee's Age inee's Grad NO ACTIVE DATA RECORD DATA RECORD To OPEN and activate a saved record from the database, select if from the dropdown menu on the right.
+Data records over an alphabetical order by first name.
+Once selected, all data associated with the record will be populated in the appropriate for earth.
+Click the Index button at the upper right comer of this table to begin reviewing and updating the saved data.
+The program can stort be according to the propriate form of the selection of the s The new data record has been created.
+Click 'Ok' to go to the Index tab or 'Cancel' to stay on this tab.
+To SAVE or update the current data record, click the blue "Save Current Record" button To CLEAR all scores, selections, and tab data in current use from the program, click the "Clear is not reversible, removes data in current use, and resets the program to default values.
+Unsaved To DELETE a saved data record, select the record from the dropdown menu and click the "Delete Record" button want to do because this action is not reversible.
+Make sure this is what you

-This program is based on Essentials of Cross-Battery Assessment (3rd Edition) The WISC-V®, WAIS-IV®, WPSI-IVTM, WIAT-IIITM, KABC-II®, KTEA-3®, and DAS-II® are Copyright © Pearson Assessments: The WJ IV COG®, WJ IV ACH®, and WJ IV OL® are Copyright © Riverside Publishing.
+This program is based on Essentials of Cross-Battery Assessment (3rd Edition).
+The WISC-V®, WAIS-IV®, WPPSHVTM, WIAT-IIITM, KABC-II®, KTEA-3®, and DAS-II® are Copyright © Pearson Assessments, The WJ IV COG®, WJ IV ACH®, and WJ IV OL® are Copyright © Riverside Publishing.
 The CAS2® and SB5® are Copyright © PRO-ED